matthewapeters/gpt4all_agent/README.md

 ### Configure the Server

+**NOTE**: I will be providing a make file to build out the project in the near future.

 Make note of the port, or change the port to one you will use from your Jarvus Agent.

 ## Installing the Vosk Speech-To-Text Model